udayRage/udayrage.github.io/linuxCommands.md

     !!      #Shortcut to execute the previous command !number #Executes the command having the same number in the history.
-E.g., !109 executes the command 109 in the history. kill -9 pid #Kills the process whose id is -9.
+E.g., !109 executes the command 109 in the history. kill -9 pid #Kills the process whose id is -9. wget URL   #downloads the file from the provided URL

 #### Symbolic links to files and folders